HomeMy WebLinkAbout1960-02-08 PLANNING BOARD MEETING

 A regular meeting of the Lexington Planning

-Board was held in the Board's office, Town Office
+Board was held in the Board 's office, Town Office

 Present were Chairman Abbott, Members Burnell,

-Grindle, Mabee and Soule, and Planning Director
+Grindle, ATabee and Soule, and Planning Director

 Also approved for payment were the following